Send Webhooks With Hookdeck

 prefixed headers can be replaced with your own prefix in your Project settings.
 See Use custom HTTP headers prefix.

-URL along with the request data.
+request to the Hookdeck Publish API along with the request data.
 You should note that we enforce a 1MB limit on the payload size.
 If the request was successful Hookdeck will return an HTTP 200 with the associated event_request_id

 in Hookdeck.
 Any ingestion errors will specify the cause and resolution step.